quanteda/quanteda_landing/content/about.md

 * [Ben Lauderdale](https://github.com/lauderdale)
 * [Will Lowe](https://github.com/conjugateprior)

-See a [Github Insights](https://github.com/quanteda/quanteda/graphs/contributors) for other contributors.
+See [Github Insights](https://github.com/quanteda/quanteda/graphs/contributors) for other contributors.
 If you wish to contrinute to our projects, please visit our [Github page](https://github.com/quanteda/quanteda/wiki).

 #### Supporters